Exams are right around the corner, but don’t panic, there’s still time to prepare, revise and map out your plan of attack.

 You’ll do your best when you’re feeling your best, so make sure you’re taking care of yourself in the lead up to, and during, assessments.
 It’s normal to find study hard work, but there are lots of strategies and supports to help you.

 Sometimes it’s helpful to sit down with an experienced peer and talk through your strategies.
 Peer Learning Advisors can help with making a study diary, setting up an assessment planner, positive study strategies.
-Drop into the Learning Hub online to chat a PLA, or librarian, or contact firstname.lastname@example.org.
+You chat with a Library Learning support staff or PLA for help with your assessments, finding information, referencing and more!

 Health & Wellbeing at La Trobe is the best place to go to find further help and support if your study challenges are due to health, mental health, financial challenges, care responsibilities, and much more.